 When we came back down, we realized we'd done literally everything there is to do in the mythical Third Korea.
 It was nice, but next time I go on holiday I'm going to Antigua.

 WORDS AND PHOTOS BY ALEX HOBAN

-If you’re doing something interesting in a place that isn’t Shoreditch and that might make for a good Atlas Hoods story, send pictures and info to firstname.lastname@example.org and we’ll be in touch.
+If you’re doing something interesting in a weird place that might make for a good Atlas Hoods story, send pictures and info to email@example.com and we’ll be in touch.